lee2sman/Purple-Player/README.md

 	                               \$$    PLAYER CLI

 Ultra simple command line program to play a track screwed/pitched down in the terminal on OS X.
-It also throws a slowed-down "Ohhhhhhh Geee Linux Purped Down" plus the track name on top at the beginning to make it legit.
+It also throws a slowed-down "Ohhhhhhh Geee Linux Purped Down" plus some rambling spoken intro at the beginning to make it legit, in the style of OG Ron C and DJ Screw (RIP).
+You need fortune installed for the random text spoken, which comes on many systems or can be installed via brew.

+Please fork and edit this program and suggest improvements/changes!

 To use this:
 1.  download or copy purple.sh